koenrane/KR-new-site/content/confounded-no-longer-insights-from-all-of-statistics.md

 ## 17: Undirected Graphs and Conditional Independence

-_In which (very) elementary graph theory and the pairwise and global Markov conditions are introduced._
+_In which  elementary graph theory and the pairwise and global Markov conditions are introduced._

 ## 18: Log-Linear Models